Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

-For a cardinal $\kappa$, a space is {\em $\kappa$-cc} (or {\em ccc} if $\kappa=\omega$) iff any disjoint collection of open sets has cardinality at most $\kappa$.
+For a cardinal $\kappa$, a space is {\em $\kappa$-cc} (or {\em ccc} if $\kappa=\omega$) if and only if any disjoint collection of open sets has cardinality at most $\kappa$.
 A space with a dense subset of cardinality $\kappa$ is obviously $\kappa$-cc.

-\begin{cor} If $X$ is Hausdorff and possesses a dense feebly compact ccc subspace $Y$, then $X$ is linearly H-closed. \end{cor} \proof It is well known that a $\kappa$-cc space has weak Lindel\"of number $\le\kappa$, hence $wL(Y)\le\omega$.
-Invoking the vacuousness of the definition, $Y$ is also initially $\omega$-Lindel\"of, and the conditions of Lemma \ref{lemmacccfc} (2) (ii) are thus fulfilled. \endproof
+\begin{cor} If $X$ is Hausdorff and possesses a dense feebly compact ccc subspace $Y$, then $X$ is linearly H-closed. \end{cor} \proof It is well known that a $\kappa$-cc space has weak Lindel\"of number $\le\kappa$; hence $wL(Y)\le\omega$.
+Invoking the vacuousness of the definition, $Y$ is also initially $\omega$-Lindel\"of, and the conditions of Lemma \ref{lemmacccfc} (2) are thus fulfilled. \endproof

-Recall that a space is {\em perfect} iff any closed subset is a $G_\delta$.
+Recall that a space is {\em perfect} if and only if any closed subset is a $G_\delta$.

 \begin{cor} Let $X$ be a feebly compact regular perfect space.
-Then $X$ is first countable and linearly H-closed. \end{cor} \proof Lemmas 2.2 and 2.3 in \cite{PorterWoods:1984} show that if $\{p\}$ is a $G_\delta$ in a feebly compact regular space $X$, then $X$ is first countable at $p$, and moreover, if each closed set in $X$ is a $G_\delta$, then $X$ is ccc. \endproof
+Then $X$ is first countable and linearly H-closed. \end{cor} \proof In paragraph (b) on page 378 of \cite{Glicksberg:1959}, I. Glicksberg (using different terminology) provided a proof that a $G_\delta$ point in a regular feebly compact space has a countable neighborhood base.
+For another proof, see Lemma 2.2 in \cite{PorterWoods:1984}.
+Moreover, Lemma 2.3 in \cite{PorterWoods:1984} shows that if each closed set in $X$ is a $G_\delta$, then $X$ is ccc. \endproof

 We can use Lemma \ref{lemmacccfc} to obtain simple examples: